Terms of Business

 13. Client care & complaints

 We value our good relationships with our clients.
 However, difficulties and misunderstandings do occasionally arise.
 If you have any problems, you should feel free to discuss your concerns with the member of our professional staff dealing with your work.
-If, after such discussions, you remain unhappy, please ask that person to refer you to the senior partner appointed to handle client’s complaints.
+If, after such discussions, you remain unhappy, please ask that person to refer you to the person appointed to handle clients’ complaints.
+We will also send you a copy of our complaints handling policy on request.

 If we cannot resolve the matter to your satisfaction, for complaints of poor service you should contact the Legal Ombudsman which will consider your complaint and seek to resolve the issue, whilst for complaints of professional misconduct relating to alleged breach of one or more of the rules set out in the Code of Conduct for individual attorneys and firms of attorneys regulated by IPREG you should address your complaint to the Intellectual Property Regulation Board (IPREG).